fixie-ai/fixie-sdk-js/docs/agents.md

     ...
 ```

 The `query` parameter is either a `str` or a [`Message`][fixieai.agents.api.message] object.
-If the query parameter is a string, this parameter contains the text of the agent query.
-If the query parameter is a `Message` object, this parameter contains the text of the agent along with zero or more [`Embed`][fixieai.agents.api.embed] objects, as described in the [Embeds](#embeds) section below.
+If the query parameter is a string, this parameter contains the text of the Agent query.
+If the query parameter is a `Message` object, this parameter contains the text of the Agent along with zero or more [`Embed`][fixieai.agents.api.embed] objects, as described in the [Embeds](#embeds) section below.

 The optional `user_storage` parameter provides the Func an interface to the Fixie [User Storage](#user-storage) service, as described below.